-Superintendent "has exclusive knowledge not shared with the Plaintiff-Petitioner about the basis of Defendants-Respondents' determination of the economic attributes and nature of Bitcoin" because he was the Superintendent of DFS "at the time of the proposed Regulation and when the Regulation was promulgated."
-(Pet.'s Disc.
+In addition to his requests for Paul Krugman's testimony and wide-ranging documentary discovery, Chino also seeks to depose the former Superintendent of DFS.
+Without citing to a single case allowing a deposition to be taken in this context,9 Chino alleges that the former Superintendent "has exclusive personal knowledge not shared with the Plaintiff-Petitioner about the basis of Defendants-Respondents' determination of the economic attributes and nature of Bitcoin" because he was the Superintendent of DFS "at the time of the proposed Regulation and when the Regulation was promulgated."
+Pets.'
+Disc.
 Br.
-14.)
+15-16.
 Consequently, Chino reasons, the former Superintendent "was central in making the determination that Bitcoin is a 'financial product or service,'" and "[h]is testimony is relevant and necessary for the determination of the economic nature of Bitcoin."
-(Id. at 14-15) This indefensible request must be denied for numerous reasons.
+Id.
+This indefensible request must be denied for numerous reasons.